Criminal Defense Attorney in Sugar Land, Texas and the Surrounding Areas

-When the government charges a defendant with a crime, the charge consists of separate components called elements.
-Under the United States criminal law, the elements of a crime represent a set of facts that have to be proven beyond a reasonable doubt to convict a defendant of a crime.
+When the government charges an individual with a crime, the charge consists of separate components called elements.
+Under the United States criminal law, the elements of a crime represent a set of facts that have to be proven beyond a reasonable doubt to convict an individual of a crime.
 A credible criminal defense lawyer in Sugar Land Texas can help you understand the elements of a crime.

 Criminal Act (Actus Reus)

 Actus reus (Latin word which means “guilty act”), refers to the unlawful act of committing a crime.
-It is commonly defined as a criminal act resulting from the voluntary bodily movement of the defendant.
-If a defendant acts on reflex, it does not satisfy the requirement of voluntariness.
+It is commonly defined as a criminal act resulting from the voluntary bodily movement of the individual.
+If an individual acts on reflex, it does not satisfy the requirement of voluntariness.

 Criminal Intent (Mens Rea)

-The mental state element, also known as mens rea, refers to the state of mind that the defendant possessed at the time the crime was committed.
-The theory of mens rea holds that a defendant can only be held liable when there is criminal intent.
+The mental state element, also known as mens rea, refers to the state of mind that the individual possessed at the time the crime was committed.
+The theory of mens rea holds that an individual can only be held liable when there is criminal intent.

 Different mental states may define a criminal offense.
 The type of mental state depends on how the crime is defined in the statute.
 There are four main types of mens rea: General intent, specific intent, motive, and knowledge/awareness.

-- General intent – refers to crimes in which there is no requirement for proof beyond a reasonable doubt about what was going on in the defendant’s mind
+- General intent – refers to crimes in which there is no requirement for proof beyond a reasonable doubt about what was going on in the individual’s mind

-- Specific intent – these are crimes are those in which the prosecutor must prove that the defendant had a particular goal or end-game in mind when they committed the offense
+- Specific intent – these are crimes are those in which the prosecutor must prove that the individual had a particular goal or end-game in mind when they committed the offense

 - Motive – refers to why a person committed a crime and is not necessary when proving mens rea

-- Knowledge/awareness – these are crimes in which the defendant must have known or been aware of the facts surrounding the commission of the offense.
-An example of this would be the possession of drugs with intent to distribute, as prosecutors would need to prove that the defendant was aware of what they were doing.
+- Knowledge/awareness – these are crimes in which the individual must have known or been aware of the facts surrounding the commission of the offense.
+An example of this would be the possession of drugs with intent to distribute, as prosecutors would need to prove that the individual was aware of what they were doing.

 This element of a crime refers to the coexistence of criminal intent (mens rea) and a criminal act (actus reus) at the time of the offense.
 In this case, prosecutors must prove that you committed some sort of unlawful act (actus reus) while also having a “guilty” state of mind (mens rea).